June quarter results mostly reflect a slow economic recovery in

 stocks in the second half of 2012.

-and service industries.
-In fact, the chemical industry itself
+service industries.
+In fact, the chemical industry itself consumes

-consumes 26% of its own output.
-Major industrial consumers include
+26% of its own output.
+Major industrial consumers include rubber

-rubber and plastic, textiles, apparel, petroleum refining, pulp and
+and plastic, textiles, apparel, petroleum refining, pulp and paper

 The chemical industry, a nearly $3 trillion global business, has